james917/tic-tac-toe/README.md

 # tic-tac-toe
-A simple tic tac toe game using the canvas and localStorage
+A simple tic tac toe game using the canvas and localStorage & Session Storage